PixeLarm12/si-crm/README.md

 5. Run `php artisan migrations:migrate` to fill database

-6. Access `localhost:5000` from your browser to check routes.
+6. Access `localhost` from your browser to check routes.

 7. To exit bash, run `exit` at docker bash and then `docker-compose down` to turn off containers.